gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 Sticking with the array theme, in Java it's possible to check whether a variable contains an array of integers at runtime by writing `myVar instanceof Integer[]`.
 However, if you want to check whether it contains a list of integers then you're shit out of luck, because writing `myVar instanceof List<Integer>` will just see the compiler come back with an error that it's an illegal type for `instanceof`.
 You actually can only check that it's a list of _something_ by writing `myVar instanceof List<?>` because generic type information is erased at compile time and so doesn't exist at runtime.
 You might not think this is such a big deal, but it causes significant complexity in some libraries; want to explain [how to deserialize JSON to a generic type](http://wiki.fasterxml.com/JacksonPolymorphicDeserialization#A5.1_Missing_type_information_on_Serialization) to a beginner?

 We've barely covered primitive types and basic collections and already we're up to paragraphs on the needless complexities inherent in Java.
 We haven't even got onto the different types of variance.
-An, yes, variance.
+Ah, yes, variance.
 Java offers two types of generic variance which I'm going to call "broken" variance and "where's that book again?" variance.

 "Broken" variance is demonstrated by arrays, where their covariance and mutability can lead to some surprising errors at runtime that can't be caught by the type system: